Epicminer256/batshell/README.md

 # batShell

 batShell is cmd but with custom easy to make commands and is fully customizable to suite your needs.
 You can use this to manage and launch servers, launch steam games, launch any app, make the command line look better, or even just for conviently using the command line.
 There will be some updates to make batShell exactly like cmd.
-The command "ls" doesnt like to work with paramiters at the moment, but I will fix this soon.

 If you want to use batshell instead of cmd, here is how you kinda half-way install batShell